Best Protein Powders of 2022 - Dr. Axe

 • Mixed plant protein

-There are also several different forms of protein powder, each of which vary based on their nutrient profile and the way that they are processed.
+There are also several different forms of protein powder, each of which varies based on its nutrient profile and the way that it is processed.
 The three most common types include:

-• Protein concentrates: This type of protein powder is made by extracting protein from whole food sources, resulting in a final product that contains 60–80 percent of calories from protein with the remaining calories from fat and carbohydrates.
+• Protein concentrates: This type of protein powder is made by extracting protein from whole food sources, resulting in a final product that contains 60 percent to 80 percent of calories from protein with the remaining calories from fat and carbohydrates.

 • Protein isolates: Protein isolates are further filtered to remove much of the fat and carbohydrates, resulting in a more highly concentrated form of protein powder.
-In general, protein isolates typically contain between 90–95 percent protein.
+In general, protein isolates typically contain between 90 percent to 95 percent protein.

 • Protein hydrolysates: This form of protein powder undergoes a process that breaks the bond between amino acids, creating a type of protein that is more easily absorbable by your body.